HEnquist/camilladsp-config/README.md

 # Configuring and running CamillaDSP

-## Running as a systemd service under Fedora 31
+## Running as a systemd service under Fedora 31 and later
 This is a way to run CamillaDSP as a systemd service to provide system wide filtering.
 This uses the Alsa backend for both capture and playback.
-These steps work on Fedora 31.
-Other distributions are probably similar, but there are probably some differences.
+These steps work on Fedora 31 and later.
+Other distributions are probably similar, but there mey be some differences.
 If you try on another distribution and have to do something differently, please let me know and I will add that here.

 ### Step 1: Install CamillaDSP to /usr/local/bin
 - Clone the repo and install with ```sudo cargo install --path . --root /usr/local/```